Sonoma Wineries to Visit in 2023

 - Who it’s for: People looking for a drop of something special in their wine-tasting tour.

-Garden Creek Vineyards is a bit off the beaten path – but it’s worth the journey.
+Garden Creek Vineyards is a bit off the beaten path – but it’s worth the journey to explore.
 Nestled on the eastern hillsides of Alexander Valley, Garden Creek Vineyards is wine-making paradise overlooking a stunning mountain view.

 Karin Warnelius-Miller and her husband Justin grew up in the world of winemaking and have a true passion for the craft.
 When you visit their vineyard, they make the experience both personal and informative.
 This is one of the best wineries in Sonoma County to learn about winemaking!